Campus Police Parking Policy

 - Students will park in the designated student parking areas.

-- Visitors will park in the designated visitor spaces in the faculty/staff lot adjacent to the
+- Visitors will park in the designated visitor spaces in the faculty/staff lot adjacent to the administrator parking area.

-- The Campus Director and Administrators will park in the designated areas at the rear
+- The Campus Director and Administrators will park in the designated areas at the rear of the facility.

 - Faculty/Staff spaces are located in a designated area on the campus.